-History A-level students complete AQA History A-level.
-This comprises of two papers a breadth and depth paper.
-The Breadth paper tests students’ understanding of historical interpretation whilst the Depth examines student’s evaluation of primary sources within their context.
+History A-level students complete Edexcel History A-level.
+This comprises of three papers covering both breadth and depth studies.
+The Breadth paper tests students’ understanding of historical arguments and interpretation whilst the Depth examines student’s evaluation of primary sources within their context.
 Students will also complete an historical investigation, designed to prepare students for undergraduate study.
 The Historical investigation is an independent enquiry.
-The students are required to write a 3,500 piece that evaluates primary sources and a range of interpretations by academic historians.
+Students are required to write a 3,000-4,000 word piece that evaluates primary sources and a range of interpretations by academic historians.

 History isn’t a subject that is stuck in the past, far from it.
-Historical events such as the Opium and Falklands Wars, and figures such as Peter the Great and Margaret Thatcher and have shaped the world we live in.
+Historical events such as the Opium and Falklands Wars, and figures such as Gandhi and Martin Luther King have shaped the world we live in.
 The GCE History course has been designed to help you understand the value and significance of world events in the past.
 In the process you’ll gain a deeper understanding of social, cultural religious and ethnic diversity which will help improve your understanding of why people act as they do today.
-By end of the course you will learn how to investigate, evaluate data and explain a range of views.
+By end of the course you will learn how to investigate and evaluate sources as well as to explain a range of arguments and interpretations

 History is a very popular A-Level choice which is highly respected by all universities because it gives you the knowledge and skills necessary for higher education and which are also useful in any career.
 Students who specialise in history can go on to become historical researchers and teachers however history also supports other career paths like journalism, politics, economics, law, social work and public services.